Cecil County Infants and Toddlers Program

 - Are displaying atypical development that is likely to result in delay.

-What are the services?
 Services are available at no cost to families.
-Early intervention services are designed to provided the family support to enhance a child’s potential as they grow and develop new skills.
+Early intervention services are designed to provide family support to enhance a child’s potential as they grow and develop new skills.
 A few examples of early intervention services include:

 - Assistive Technology